Story Of Atahualpa: The Last Emperor Of The Inca Empire

 Pizarro continued his conquest

-With Spanish reinforcements that had arrived at Cajamarca earlier that year, Pizarro then marched on Cuzco, and the Inca capital fell without a struggle in November 1533.
+With Spanish reinforcements that had arrived at Cajamarca earlier that year, Pizarro marched on Cuzco, and the Inca capital fell without a struggle in November 1533.
 Huascar’s brother Manco Capac was installed as a puppet emperor, and the city of Quito was subdued.
 Pizarro established himself as the Spanish governor of Inca territory and offered Diego Almagro the conquest of Chile as appeasement for claiming the riches of the Inca civilization for himself.

 In 1535, Pizarro established the city of Lima on the coast to facilitate communication with Panama.
-The next year, Manco Capac escaped from Spanish supervision and led an unsuccessful uprising that was quickly crushed.
+Manco Capac escaped from Spanish supervision the next year and led an unsuccessful uprising that was quickly crushed.
 That marked the end of the Inca resistance to Spanish rule.

 Diego Almagro returned from Chile embittered by the poverty of that country and demanded his share of the spoils of the former Inca Empire.
 Civil war soon broke out over the dispute, and Almagro seized Cuzco in 1538.
 Pizarro sent his half-brother, Hernando, to reclaim the city, and Almagro was defeated and put to death.

 On June 26, 1541, allies of Diego el Monzo—Almagro’s son—penetrated Pizarro’s palace in Lima and assassinated the conquistador while he was eating dinner.
-Diego el Monzo proclaimed himself governor of Peru, but an agent of the Spanish crown refused to recognize him, and in 1542 Diego was captured and executed.
+Diego el Monzo proclaimed himself governor of Peru, but an agent of the Spanish crown refused to recognize him, and in 1542, Diego was captured and executed.
 Conflict and intrigue among the conquistadors of Peru persisted until Spanish Viceroy Andres Hurtado de Mendoza established order in the late 1550s.

 Written by - Ellen Lloyd – AncientPages.com